MichaelGreatorex/GoblinStore/README.md

 New Products:

 This page links to rawg.io games API, and displays live data from the site relating to upcoming releases.
 Data relating to each game is stored on individual cards which are responsive in their layout according to different screen sizes.
+Each card features the commercial image of the game, its title, its genre, its estimated release date and a screenshot showing real game play.
+Please note, this page is for information only and items cannot be added to the cart for purchase.